Paint Louis: 2016

 Paint Louis 2016 took place Labor Day 2016 and was not cancelled as had been predicted in 2015 and consisted of International artists.
 The size of the wall also reported as "20-feet-by-4-miles."

 2017

 Paint Louis 2017 took place from September 22–24, 2017, the 20th anniversary of Paint Louis.

 2018

 Paint Louis 2018 took place Labor Day Weekend from August 31 until September 2, 2018.

-Performances happened by F.R.E.S.H.
+Performances were given by F.R.E.S.H.
 Hip Hop St. Louis, Basement Sound System DJ Collective, Far Fetched Music Collective and Jonezy & Friends.

 2019

 Paint Louis 2019 continued the annual tradition of graffiti writing from August 28 until September 2, 2019.
 Paint Louis 2019 focused on women's presence in the art form.
 Co-founder John Harrington said that 212 artists registered but more than 250 participated at the event to paint 20-foot high murals on the longest graffiti wall in the world.